-The building itself is stunning and in a walking distance from the heroes square and Vajdahunyad Castle, so you can visit them in the same afternoon.
+The building itself is stunning and within walking distance from heroes square and Vajdahunyad Castle, so you can visit them on the same afternoon.
 We went there in winter so it was incredibly relaxing and fun to be in a hot pool with whirlpools with a temperature of about 0º C.

 These are the most popular baths in Budapest if you really want to go (and you should go!) we strongly advise you to buy tickets beforehand!
 They may sell out or you may need to wait in line for a long time!

 The Castle district is like a small old town inside Budapest, with limited traffic and parking.
 You almost forget that you are in one of the busiest cities in Europe.
 You should definitely walk around because everything is quite close to each other.
 One of the times we visited Budapest we stayed in a very nice hotel inside the castle district and could enjoy it both day and night.

 The best way to get there from Pest is by crossing Chain Bridge and then walking your way up to Fisherman’s Bastion and Mathias Church.
 You can take the famous funicular, but it really isn’t worth it.
 It only saves you a few meters, and it’s expensive!

 Once you are up there, you can enjoy the fantastic view of Pest from Fisherman’s Bastion.

 A few meters from this is one of the best Cafes in Budapest: Cafe Ruszwurm, where you should definitely try the Cream Cake and the famous and traditional tortas.